egor7/blog-1/csv/csv.md

 $ function qcsv { q -c 25 320 -s $(nproc --all) <<< 'system "l utils/csvutil.q";'"$1"; }
 ```

-The `-c 25 320` command line parameter modifies the default 25x80 console size to better display wide tables.
+The `-c 25 320` command line parameter modifies the default 25×80 console size to display wide tables better.
 Switch `-s` allocates multiple threads for parallel processing.
 We set this value to the number of cores in your machine.
 Use `$(sysctl -n hw.ncpu)` if you work on a Mac.
 You can verify the setting by executing

 ```
 $ qcsv 'system "s"'
 ```

-that displays the number of worker threads allocated for `qcsv`.
+to displays the number of worker threads allocated for `qcsv`.

 This simple wrapper can easily achieve what csvlook, csvcut, csvgrep and csvsort are built for... and even more.
 For example,